Ahh, the dream of working from home. The freedom, the flexibility, the ability to work in your pajamas. What’s not to love?

 Some ways to combat your increased isolation include scheduling lunch dates with colleagues or friends, joining social groups like book clubs or supper clubs, taking one day a week to work in a public space like a coffee shop, or by utilizing a co-working space.

-If you work from home, it’s just as important to plan for childcare as it is if you work outside the home.
+If you work from home, it’s just as important to plan for childcare as it is if your office was outside the home.

-While you do have more flexibility when you work from home – you can start work earlier, take an hour or so to check in with the kids after school, then return to work later in the evening = it’s imperative to have reliable childcare for your kids, especially your younger kids, when working from home.
+While you do have more flexibility when you don’t need to drive to an office – you can start work earlier, take an hour or so to check in with the kids after school, then return to work later in the evening – it’s imperative to have reliable childcare for your kids, especially your younger kids when working from home.

 If you are realistic about the need for childcare and set up appropriate help for your kids, then you’ll be able to focus entirely on your work.

 If you work from home, you need a home office.
-While working from home may reduce many other expenses, you will need to dedicate part of your home to become a home office.
+While working remotely may reduce many other expenses, you will need to dedicate part of your home as office space.

 If others are at home while you’re working, make it clear they are not to disturb you during the workday; when you’re working, you’re not available to answer questions, find lost socks, or otherwise problem-solve for your family.

 One of the benefits of a home office is that it creates specific boundaries for where you conduct business at home.

 It can be too easy to fall into a trap of working around the clock, especially if you’re prone to overworking anyway.

 It’s imperative for your mental health and your productivity to set specific work hours and stick to them.
 If not, you may find yourself answering emails and texts at any time of day, and never giving yourself time to “sharpen your saw,” which can only happen when you take a mental break from work.